 All of the teachers with whom we’ve done this have been really good about giving useful, outside-the-box assignments that draw on the travel experience to gain depth of knowledge.
 None has just given busy work, which I appreciate.
 One teacher asked one of my kids to keep a travel journal each day and describe things she was learning.
 Another teacher had Nat put together a pamphlet for different museums we visited, and had him present on them to the class when we returned.
 Another had him complete Junior Ranger books for National Parks we were visiting (which we were doing anyway).
 They were great.

 Each year, we’ve done 2-3 weeks of independent study and it’s been totally fine.
 Each of their teachers has been extremely supportive of learning through travel and has encouraged those experiences.
 I think if we were to push it, I’d be comfortable with up to 4 weeks of this, although I think the cap may be under that, anyway.
 I don’t know that I’d do 4 weeks in a row as that seems like a long time to be away from school, but I’d be comfortable with two weeks in the fall and two in the spring.

 What are your thoughts?
 Obviously, our kids are still quite young so missing lessons isn’t that big of a deal.
 I tend to think elementary school is a lot easier to miss than middle/high school, so we’re taking advantage of it while we can.
 What do you think?
 How much missed school do you think is appropriate, if any?
 Or would you rather your kids have perfect attendance records and limit any travel to school holidays?
+If you are considering the homeschool option, I enjoyed this mom’s perspective on getting started with homeschooling.
 I’d love to hear how your family approaches it!